seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **COUNTESS**
 I will now hear; what say you of this gentlewoman?

+**Steward**
+Madam, the care I have had to even your content, I
+wish might be found in the calendar of my past
+endeavours; for then we wound our modesty and make
+foul the clearness of our deservings, when of
+ourselves we publish them.

+**COUNTESS**
 What does this knave here?
 Get you gone, sirrah:
 the complaints I have heard of you I do not all
 believe: 'tis my slowness that I do not; for I know